mflatt/sweetpea-py/docs/_source/api/sampling_strategies.rst

            *Unspecified Replacement*: Generating multiple trials
-           sequences in a call to :func:`.synthesize_trials` may or may not produce indepedent results.
+           sequences in a call to :func:`.synthesize_trials` may or may not produce independent results.

 .. class:: sweetpea.IterateGen